Ayresome Park: History

 Ayresome Park was retained as a training ground for a year until a new facility was opened, and it was finally demolished in early 1997.
-The site of the stadium is now a housing estate.
+The site of the stadium is now a park and garden.
 To commemorate the old ground, the gates of Ayresome Park have been erected outside the main entrance to the club's new ground, the Riverside Stadium.